 In the jungles of central Klatch there are, indeed, lost kingdoms of mysterious Amazonian princesses who capture male explorers for specifically masculine duties.
-These are indeed rigorous and exhausting and the luckless victims do not last long.
-(This is because wiring plugs, putting up shelves, sorting out the funny noise in attics and mowing lawns can eventually reduce even the strongest constitution.)
+These are indeed rigorous and exhausting and the luckless victims do not last long.8

 There are also hidden plateaux where the reptilian monsters of a bygone epoch romp and play, as well as elephants' graveyards, lost diamond mines, and strange ruins decorated with hieroglyphs the very sight of which can freeze the most valiant heart.

-On any reasonable map there's barely room for the trees.
+On any reasonable amp there's barely room for the trees.